SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 ## More indepth background

 ### Character size
 Baud is bits per second.
 But those are not just data bits.
 USART data is sent in "frames".
 These frames start with a "start bit" and end with 1 or 2 stop bits (rarely, 1.5; we don't support that, but some devices to), may or may not have parity, and while the 8-bit byte is almost ubiquitous now, it hasn't always been, leading the the proliferation of character lengths supported.
 The hardware supports 5, 6, 7, 8 or 9 bit characters.
 Since the common datatypes on the AVR are 8 or 16 bits, it is awkward to handle such larger size units of data, and impossible to do so efficiently or gracefully.
 DxCore and megaTinyCore only support 5-8 bit characters,  9-bit serial is vanishingly rare, and with good reason - the overhead to supporting it on a modern system (with 8-bit bytes) is brutal.
-Its not entirely clear for what applications it *was* intended for, though some sources suggest "industrial multi-drop systems" using the 9th bit to mark "address" bytes were at one point in time common, but what is clear is tha it's almost unheardof nowadays.
+Its not entirely clear for what applications it *was* intended for, though some sources suggest "industrial multi-drop systems" using the 9th bit to mark "address" bytes were at one point in time common, but what is clear is that it's almost unheardof nowadays.

 The origin of the smaller character sizes though, is clear - they date to the earliest days of teletypes, where all the characters involved were letters anyway, so why would you need more than 32 character codes?
 Most plain text can be represented with 7-bits , since the standard ASCII character set maps the low 128 characters to (mostly) printable, familiar letters, and that's used almost universally.
 The upper half is not so universal, and typically consists of regionally specific/language specific glyphs, box-drawing characters, and varies by implementation.
 Some old applications are still in use that define "binaries" as having 8-bit bytes and "text" as 7-bit.